Skip to main content

 5. Antinausea medications

 Antinausea medications can also increase serotonin levels.
-People taking SSRI/SNRIs should be careful when using:
+People taking SSRI or SNRIs should be careful when using:

 6. Migraine medications

 Medications called triptans, like sumatriptan and zolmitriptan, are used to treat migraine headaches.
-They can cause serotonin syndrome when taken with SSRI/SNRIs.
+They can cause serotonin syndrome when taken with SSRI or SNRIs.

 In 2006, the FDA warned that combining these two types of medications could cause severe serotonin syndrome.
-But in a large 2018 data review, the number of people who were prescribed triptans and an SSRI/SNRI and ended up with serotonin syndrome (either actual or suspected) was very low — fewer than 1 in 1,000.
+But, in a large 2018 data review, the number of people who were prescribed triptans and an SSRI or SNRI and ended up with serotonin syndrome (either actual or suspected) was very low — fewer than 1 in 1,000.

-Two over-the-counter (OTC) medications that raise serotonin levels in the brain are:
+Two over-the-counter (OTC) medications that can raise serotonin levels in the brain are:

 How is serotonin syndrome diagnosed?

-Since people can have a wide range of symptoms, healthcare providers sometimes use tools to help determine if someone is having mild or severe symptoms.
-One tool healthcare providers use is called the Hunter Serotonin Toxicity Criteria (HSTC).
+People can have a wide range of symptoms.
+So, healthcare professionals sometimes use tools to help understand if someone is having mild or severe symptoms.
+One tool commonly used is called the Hunter Serotonin Toxicity Criteria (HSTC).

 Can serotonin syndrome go away naturally?

-Possibly.
-If you stop taking the medication that’s causing serotonin syndrome, your symptoms will often go away on their own after 24 to 72 hours — especially if you only have a mild case.
-You should stay in touch with your healthcare providers, but it’s possible you won’t need any other treatment.
+It’s possible that serotonin syndrome could go away naturally.
+If you stop taking the medication that’s causing serotonin syndrome, your symptoms will often go away on their own after 24 to 72 hours.
+This is more likely to happen if you have a mild case.
+You should stay in touch with your healthcare team, but it’s possible you won’t need any other treatment.

-On the other hand, people with moderate to severe symptoms might need to have additional treatment (more on these below).
-When in doubt, talk with your healthcare provider.
-They can help you understand whether it’s safe for you to manage your symptoms at home, or if you should seek medical care.
+People with moderate to severe symptoms might need to have more treatment.
+When in doubt, talk with a healthcare professional.
+They can help you understand whether it’s safe for you to manage your symptoms at home or if you should seek medical care.

 Serotonin syndrome treatments

-The first treatment for serotonin syndrome is to stop taking any medication that increases serotonin activity in your body.
-But be aware: Stopping certain types of medications suddenly (like SSRI/SNRIs) can cause other symptoms, too.
-That’s why it’s important to check in with your healthcare provider before you make any changes.
+The first treatment for serotonin syndrome is to stop taking any medication that increases serotonin levels in your body.
+But be aware: Suddenly stopping certain types of medications (like SSRI or SNRIs) can cause other symptoms, too.
+That’s why it’s important to check in with your prescriber before you make any changes.

 • Intravenous (IV) fluids